-The Creeper of Devotion by Thakur Bhaktivinode
+The Creeper of Devotion by Thakur Bhaktivinoda

-The successive generations of devotees are standing on the pioneer work of Shrila Bhaktivinode Thakur, so ISKCON is really an offshoot of his work.
+The successive generations of devotees are standing on the pioneer work of Shrila Bhaktivinoda Thakur, so ISKCON is really an offshoot of his work.
 He was the first Gaudiya to preach outside of India.
 His son and the spiritual master of Prabhupada, Shrila Bhaktisiddhanta Saravati Thakur, and our Prabhupada, further developed his vision by putting it into a practical shape.
 Therefore reading his books are important, though one should have a good understanding of Prahupada's books to benefit (and/or a senior devotee to inquire from).
-Then the different acharyas which include Bhaktivinode Thakur will help one go deeper into understanding the tradition Shrila Prabhupada represents.
+Then the different acharyas which include Bhaktivinoda Thakur will help one go deeper into understanding the tradition Shrila Prabhupada represents.
 It is sort of like cross fertilization.

-In honor of the appearance day of Shrila Bhaktivinode Thakur I thought I would post some of his immortal words.
+In honor of the appearance day of Shrila Bhaktivinoda Thakur I thought I would post some of his immortal words.
 In reading them we can better appreciate how much Prabhupada both followed the lead of the previous acharya (teachers) and added his own realizations and flavor to the philosophy of Gaudiya Vaishnavism to which we belong.

 The following excerpt is from Shri Chaitanya-shiksamrita, Sixth Rainfall, The Fifth Shower, speaking about the creeper of devotion: